 3. Congregations in the ALEPH Network shall ask their Spiritual Leaders and other staff to sign a statement acknowledging that they are bound by this Ethics Code, and that any alleged violations, past or present, are subject to investigation by the ALEPH Ethics Committee.

-4. Upon admission to an ALEPH Ordination Program or any other project or program whose stated purpose is to cultivate Spiritual Leadership, such as DLTI (Davvenen Leadership Training Institute), Kol Zimra, Educating for Spirituality, and SAGE-ING Mentorship, students shall be required to sign a statement notifying them that they are bound by this Ethics Code and that any alleged violations, past or present, are subject to investigation by the ALEPH Ethics Committee.
+4. Upon admission to an ALEPH Ordination Program or any other project or program whose stated purpose is to cultivate Spiritual Leadership, such as DLTI (Davvenen Leadership Training Institute), and Kol Zimra, students shall be required to sign a statement notifying them that they are bound by this Ethics Code and that any alleged violations, past or present, are subject to investigation by the ALEPH Ethics Committee.
 A student who leaves before completion/graduation/ordination is no longer subject to ALEPH Ethics Committee jurisdiction based only on his or her previous student status.
 Nothing in this paragraph will prevent the ALEPH Ordination Programs, with approval of the ALEPH Board of Directors, from enacting an ethics code to govern students and teachers in the ALEPH Ordination Programs based on the unique academic and clergy spiritual formation status.

 5. ALEPH’s administrative offices shall maintain a comprehensive file of all signed statements returned in accordance with this section, as well as statements signed by traveling scholars, teachers, and service leaders in ALEPH Congregations and contexts otherwise returning signed ethics statements.